davgy016/SAP-MIMOSA/README.md

 - **Landing Page:**
   - Displays a detailed mapping table retrieved from the JSON data storage.
 Each row shows SAP PM and MIMOSA CCOM field details.
 - **Editing and Creating:**
-  - Use the “Edit”, “Create New Field”, and delete buttons to update, add, or remove mappings.
+  - Use the “Edit”, “ + ”, and delete buttons to update, add, or remove mappings.
 - **AI Assistant:**
   - Enter a mapping-related question or requirement into the AI search box.
 The AI assistant will generate a mapping, which you can review and further edit before saving.
 - **Feedback Mechanism:**